SAP Fiori elements (formerly known as smart templates) provide a framework for the most common application patterns.

 The application team selects the relevant floorplan and adds semantic and structural data using metadata annotations.
 The framework then generates the application screen.

 SAP Fiori elements ensure design consistency and compliance with the latest design guidelines, while reducing the amount of frontend code needed to build SAP Fiori apps.

 SAP Fiori elements – The production line for UIs

 The behavior and interaction generally follows the guidelines for the respective floorplan or concept.
-If the guideline offers choices, SAP Fiori elements implement the most generic option or, where possible, provide different options to choose from.
+If the guideline offers choices, the SAP Fiori elements framework offers the most generic option or, where possible, provides different options to choose from.